Venture Beacon

 - Up Round – A financing event in which a company obtains a new pre-money valuation equal to or greater than 105% of the post-money valuation of the previous financing round.

-- Valuation Cap – A price ceiling at which a SAFE or Convertible Note will convert to stock ownership.
+- Valuation Cap – A price ceiling at which a SAFE or Convertible Note will convert to stock ownership in the event of a Qualified Financing.

 Methods and Calculations